Jackie-S-CMU/pui-homework-jstrawbr/final-project/Final Project Code/README.md

 - [ ] what is time for in darkmode customization
 - [ ] beta line
 - [ ] stop orange from showing up in toggle
+- [ ] Slowly fade in return to normal color after keep going

 ## Notes
 - Look up UI library with "scroll area" / dynamic scroll - which should allow to use script to scroll from bottom